withmonumental/docs/src/guides/right_to_be_forgotten.md

 5. Select in the list the artwork you wish to unpublish
 6. The artwork will be displayed
 7. Click on the **on space** button (the icon is crossed out)
-8. This action unpublished the artwork on the space
+8. The artwork on the space is not published anymore
 9. To verify the artwork is unpublished, click on the artwork itself
 10. This will direct you to the artwork detailed view
 11. Under **Editions**, the space icon has disappeared indicating that the artwork is no more visible on the space